ministryofjustice/Claim-for-Crown-Court-Defence/README.md

 ## Maintenance mode

-A Conditional catchall routes exists in `routes.rb`.
+A conditional catchall routes exists in `routes.rb`.
 This directs all routes requested to the `pages#servicedown` controller and view.
 To activate the conditional route you must provide the app server with either MAINTENANCE_MODE=true (kubernetes) or DOCKER_STATE=maintenance (template-deploy).
 Note that dotenv files cannot be used to set these envvars locally as the config gem (`settings.yml` file) is loaded before dotenv files.

 ```bash
 # activate maintenance mode locally